What Is Gastroschisis?

 - If the mom doesn't go into labor on her own, doctors will give medicines to induce labor.

-A baby with gastroschisis is fed through an (IV) line because the intestine:
+A baby with gastroschisis is fed through an intravenous (IV) line because the intestine:

 - is swollen